 Conclusion

-I’m excited to share my thoughts on homeschooling and why I believe it has been proven to be a successful method of educating children.
+I’m excited to share my thoughts on homeschooling and why I believe it has been proven successful in educating children.

 Many people ask me why I chose to homeschool my children.
 I’m glad I had the opportunity to share my thoughts on this topic with you.